Law with International Relations LLB (Hons) – 2023 entry

-Our LLB Law with International Relations course will challenge you not only to understand the law, but also to apply it and consider its impact on society on a global scale.
+Our LLB (Hons) Law with International Relations course will challenge you to not only understand the law, but also to apply it and consider its impact on society on a global scale.

-Challenging you not only to understand the law, but also to apply it, our law courses are distinctive, enhanced by our student-focused teaching approach, engaging tutorials and the opportunity to study legal areas that are of particular interest to you.
+Our law courses are enhanced by our student-focused teaching approach, engaging tutorials and the opportunity to study legal areas that are of particular interest to you.

-You’ll learn how to debate the law, to analyse its application to given situations and to apply your legal understanding in a national or international context, developing your professional skills through a series of extracurricular activities including client interviewing, negotiation and mooting.
+You’ll learn how to debate the law, analyse its application to given situations and apply your legal understanding in a national or international context.
+We’ll develop your professional skills through a series of extracurricular activities including client interviewing, negotiation and mooting.